vlandham/census_bump/README.md

-## Retro bump charts
+## Statistical Atlas Bump Chart

-in the style of ...
+A recreation of the top cities by population bump chart in the Statistical Atlas of 1890

-implemented in D3.js
+Implemented here using D3.js, and adding a small amount of interaction.

 just for fun.